 COVID-19 What to do if you can't pay your Council Tax or Council Rent

-Officers can accept reduced payments or defer payment to a later date if that helps.
-Officers can also liaise with other Council services and Agencies on your behalf if you're struggling.
+Officers can work with you to make sure you get any help you need and can also liaise with other Council services and Agencies on your behalf if you're struggling.

 Contact details are shown on the right.
 Depending on the volume of calls, you may be asked to leave a voicemail message and we will return your call as soon as we can, so please bear with us.

 Find out more about Benefits and other support you may be entitled to

 As well as dedicated Officers to deal with any Council Tax or Council Rent enquiries, the Council also has a Financial Inclusion team who can provide advice about what benefits you may be entitled to and help you to apply.
 Depending on your circumstances, you may be entitled to Statutory Sick Pay or Universal Credit, including an element for your housing costs (your rent).